Almost every cell has receptor sites for vitamin D. This is just one reason that there are so many benefits attributed to this vitamin.

-Common risk factors for Vitamin D deficiency are dark skin, the elderly, overweight, obese, not enough fish or milk, living where there is little sun year-round, sunscreen, staying indoors.
+Common risk factors for vitamin D deficiency are dark skin, age, being overweight or obese, not enough fish or milk, living where there is little sun year-round, sunscreen, and staying indoors.

 Below are a few signs and symptoms of Vitamin D deficiency:

-• Colds and Infections: Vitamin D directly interacts with the cells in the body that are responsible for fighting infection which keeps your immune system strong.
-A deficiency can increase respiratory tract infections like colds, various infections, bronchitis and pneumonia.
+- Colds and Infections: Vitamin D directly interacts with the cells in the body that are responsible for fighting infection and is responsible for keeping your immune system strong.
+A deficiency can increase respiratory tract infections like colds, bronchitis, and pneumonia.

-• Tiredness and Fatigue: Low Vitamin D levels can cause fatigue.
+- Tiredness and Fatigue: Low vitamin D levels can cause fatigue.
 You may not even realize you’re fatigued until AFTER you begin supplementing and begin feeling more energized.
-Levels under 30 ng/mL are considered “insufficient” and under 10 ng/mL “deficient”.
-But even levels in the 30–40 ng/mL are still not in the optimal range which is 50 – 80 ng/mL.
+Levels under 30 ng/mL are considered “insufficient” and under 10 ng/mL “deficient.”
+But even levels in the 30–40 ng/mL are still not in the optimal range of 50 – 80 ng/mL.

-• Bone and Back Pain: Vitamin D improves your body’s absorption of calcium.
+- Bone and Back Pain: Vitamin D improves your body’s absorption of calcium.
 Chronic bone pain and lower back pain may be signs of inadequate levels.
-Pain is typically in legs, ribs and joints.
+Pain is typically in legs, ribs, and jointss.

-• Muscle Pain: A vitamin D deficiency may be a potential cause of muscle pain in children and adults.
-The vitamin D receptor that is present in nerve cells is called nociceptors, which sense pain.
+- Muscle Pain: A vitamin D deficiency may be a potential cause of muscle pain in children and adults.
+The vitamin D receptors present in nerve cells are called nociceptors, which sense pain.
 A deficiency can lead to pain and sensitivity due to stimulation of nociceptors in muscles.

-• Bone Loss: Vitamin D is essential for bone mineralization and remodeling.
+- Bone Loss: Vitamin D is essential for bone mineralization and remodeling.
 It enhances intestinal absorption of calcium and phosphorus, boosts calcium and phosphorus re-absorption in the kidney, and regulates levels in blood.
 Low bone density means that calcium and other minerals have been lost from bone.
-Simply taking calcium supplements will not compensate for a D deficiency nor will it increase density on it’s own.
-Optimal Vitamin D blood levels are a must for protecting bone mass and reducing fracture risk.
+Simply taking calcium supplements will not compensate for a vitamin D deficiency nor will it increase density on its own.
+Optimal vitamin D blood levels are a must for protecting bone mass and reducing fracture risk.

-• Hair Loss: Severe hair loss such as female-pattern baldness and alopecia areata can be a nutrient deficiency and have both been linked to low vitamin D levels.
+- Hair Loss: Severe hair loss such as female-pattern baldness and alopecia areata can be a sign of nutrient deficiency and have both been linked to low vitamin D levels.